isabella-helliwell/Stock-Analysis/README.md

 ####  2.2 VBA Code

-      In the initial run, the following run times were recorded for 2017 and 2018;
+      In the initial run, the following Run times were recorded for 2017 and 2018;

  ![image](https://user-images.githubusercontent.com/85843030/124392977-412c7500-dcc6-11eb-8965-d21974e6ab83.png)